elixir-europe-training/ELIXIR-TrP-FAIR-Material-By-Design/docs/chapters/chapter_03.md

     4. Fill in the information required and create the course
     5. Make sure you have your course syllabus and learning outcomes in separate documents in the Google drive folder
     6. Embed the syllabus and learning outcomes documents in iframes.
-    - In google: File -> Share -> Publish to web.
+    - In Google drive: File -> Share -> Publish to web.
 Click on the Embed tab, and copy the code
     - In Open edX: go to Settings -> Schedule and Details, scroll down to Course overview
     - Click on the three dots -> Embed iframe, and paste the embed code
-    - If you want you can put the Learning outcomes as a separate page: in Content -> Outline:
+    - If you want you can put the learning outcomes as a separate page: in Content -> Outline:
     - Add new section, subsection, and unit
-    - Name the units Learning outcomes, and add a Text element to it
+    - Name the unit *Learning outcomes*, and add a Text component to it: Text -> Text -> Select
-    - Edit the page and click Embed iframe in the top right corner
+    - In the editor, click on the three dots in the top right corner and click Embed iframe
     - Paste the embed code from google
     - You might have to adjust the size:
     ```
     <iframe src="<url>" width="900px" height="900px" scrolling="no" frameborder="0"></iframe>
     ```
+    You have now set up a simple course website using Open edX and Google Drive!

 <br>

-!!! note "Using github and Liascript (intermediate)"
+!!! note "Using Github and Liascript (intermediate)"

+    This exercise assumes basic familiarity with GitHub and Markdown.
+Cloning the repository locally is optional for this exercise — it is not required to generate the course website in LiaScript, but it is useful for future edits or offline work.

+    Steps:

-    1. Create a github repo from template at [https://github.com/vibbits/training_material_template](https://github.com/vibbits/training_material_template).
-Make sure the repo is public.
+    1. Create a new GitHub repository from the template
+    - Go to the template repository: [https://github.com/vibbits/training_material_template](https://github.com/vibbits/training_material_template)
+    - On the repository page, click the green “Use this template” button near the top right (next to the Code button)
+    - Select “Create a new repository”
+    - Give your new repository a name (for example, my-training-course)
+    - Make sure to select Public under Repository visibility, so LiaScript can access it
+    - Click “Create repository from template”
-    2. Clone the repo to your local computer.
+    2. Clone the repo to your local computer
-    3. Copy the url of the **raw** (click the Raw button in upper right corner) README.md page on github and paste it here: [https://liascript.github.io/](https://liascript.github.io/).
-You can use the generated url to send to your course participants.
-The website will be generated locally on their computers, directly from github.
+    - On your new repository’s page (your version, not the template), click the green “Code” button
+    - Copy the HTTPS link shown (it will look like https://github.com/yourusername/my-training-course.git)
+    - Open GitHub Desktop or your terminal, and clone the repository:
+        - In GitHub Desktop: Click File → Clone repository, then paste the URL
+        - In the terminal: git clone https://github.com/yourusername/my-training-course.git
+    3. Generate the LiaScript course website
+    - Go to your GitHub repository in your browser (the one you just created from the template)
+    - Open the file called README.md — it should display the formatted text
+    - In the top-right corner of that file’s view, click the “Raw” button.
+This opens a plain text version of the Markdown file.
+    - Copy this page's URL and paste it here: [https://liascript.github.io/](https://liascript.github.io/).
+    You can share the same raw README.md URL with your course participants.
+They can paste it into https://liascript.github.io/ themselves, and the course website will appear in their browsers.
-    4. Update the README.md file on your computer to add learning outcomes and syllabus.
-Push the changes to github to make them render on the course website.
-You might have to force refresh your browser to see the changes on the site.
+    4. Update the README.md file on your computer to include your learning outcomes and syllabus.
+Then push the changes to GitHub so they are reflected on the course website.
+You may need to force refresh your browser (e.g., Ctrl+Shift+R or Cmd+Shift+R) to see the updated content appear.

+    You have now created a course website using GitHub and LiaScript!

 <br>

-!!! note "Using github pages and Quarto (advanced)"
+!!! note "Using Github pages and Quarto (advanced)"

-    If you choose this option we assume you are experienced enough to create a repo, start a new Quarto project, and set up a gh-pages to display the course website.
-You can find the Quarto documentation for setting up a website [here](https://quarto.org/docs/websites/).

-    A few things you should consider when creating the quarto pages:
+    This option assumes you are comfortable with GitHub, Quarto, and deploying via gh-pages.

+    Steps:
+    - Create a repository on GitHub and start a new Quarto project.
+    - Configure gh-pages to display your site.
+Official Quarto documentation: [https://quarto.org/docs/websites/](https://quarto.org/docs/websites/)

+    When creating your Quarto course website, make sure to:
-    - Make sure to add authors where applicable
+    - Add authors where applicable
-    - Add a page with your Learning outcomes and course syllabus
+    - Include a page with your learning outcomes and course syllabus

     You can use the Liascript template from the previous option as inspiration.
+    You have now created a course website using GitHub Pages and Quarto, ready for future training delivery!